 Calculating Filter Lifespan

-The specifications for the Black Berkey filter element, state that the lifespan is 3,000 gallons per element.
-Because thinking in gallons as a measurement of time is unusual, use this formula to convert gallons to days, weeks and months.
+The specifications for the Black Berkey filter element state that the lifespan is 3,000 gallons per element.
+Because thinking in gallons as a time measurement is unusual, use this formula to convert gallons to days, weeks, and months.

-First, make an estimate at how much water will run through the filter, on average, each day.
+First, estimate how much water will run through the filter, on average, each day.
 For example, use an estimated five gallons of filtered water per day.

 So, for the example, suppose the system has a set of two filter elements: